jogold/cloudstructs/README.md

   resources with AWS Step Functions state machines

-* [`StaticWebsite`](src/static-website) A CloudFront static website hosted on S3 with HTTPS redirect, SPA redirect and backend configuration saved to the bucket.
+* [`StaticWebsite`](src/static-website) A CloudFront static website hosted on S3 with HTTPS redirect, SPA redirect, HTTP security headers and backend configuration saved to the bucket.

 * [`UrlShortener`](src/url-shortener) Deploy an URL shortener API